How to Invest in Manhattan Property, Profit and Repeat

 Holding period at least 2 years

 Holding period also depends on where in the cycle the investor purchased.
-In 2009 and 2017, Manhattan property prices actually declined.
-Buying at these dips represent good opportunities.
+In 2009 (subprime crisis and Lehman collapse) and 2020 (Covid), Manhattan property prices actually declined.
+Manhattan prices dip only during recessions but recover quickly from historical experience.

 Minimize rental turnover and vacancy